DesignCon is part of the Informa Markets Division of Informa PLC

 • Photonic ICs and interconnects

-• Optical transceivers, Lidar, and sensors
+• Optical transceivers, Lidar and sensors

 • Wireless interconnect technologies